giantcarlos/post-records-storefront/README.md

 - Communicate with the back-end to access inventory data.
 - Utilize back-end data in combination with front-end design to create a positive online retail experience.
+- Collection feature which allows users to catalog their personal collections.

 ### **Tech**